RobynSoar/dream-portal/README.md

 __JShint__

- - JShint flags Bootstrap as an 'Underfined Variable', this is used in the walkthrough and is cause by cross referencing scripts, this is not considered an issue.
+ - [JShint](https://jshint.com/) flags Bootstrap as an 'Underfined Variable', this is used in the walkthrough and is cause by cross referencing scripts, this is not considered an issue.

  ![Bookmarks.js](documentation/bookmarks-js.png)
  ![Comments.js](documentation/comments-js.png)

+ __HTML__

+ __WAVE Compatibility__

 ### Fixed Bugs